 Among other initiatives, Gensler mentioned rules for security-based swaps, which has three Dodd-Frank rules still in the process of being approved.
 He also discussed Regulation Best Interest (Reg BI), new disclosure rules for public companies on the financial impact of climate change and human capital, and the transition from the London Interbank Offered Rate (LIBOR) to an alternative rate.

-Needless to say, the SEC’s slate is full.
-But it should be noted, Powell said, that when Gensler led the Commodity Futures Trading Commission (CFTC) from 2009-14, he prioritized bringing the Dodd-Frank’s related rules to final action.
+When Gensler led the Commodity Futures Trading Commission (CFTC) from 2009-14, he prioritized bringing the Dodd-Frank’s related rules to final action.

 Pillars enacted included the central clearing of swaps, establishing trading platforms known as swap execution facilities, and creating repositories to record swaps data.